spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ### Built-in Custom Annotations
 Sparv provides a couple of built-in custom annotations which need extra input from the user before they can be used.
-These are listed under "Available custom annotation functions" when running `sparv annotations`.
+These are listed under "Available custom annotation functions" when running `sparv modules --custom_annotators`.
 Please note that custom annotations always result in new annotations, they do not modify existing ones.

 The `misc:affix` annotation for example can be used to add a prefix and/or a suffix string to another annotation.
 When using this annotation function you must tell Sparv 1. what your output annotation should be called, 2. what annotation